Klein-Hu/klein-hu.github.io/_posts/2017/2017-10-04-Little-Book-Of-Semaphores-01.md

 Basic knowledge and concepts.
 But two puzzles are interesting:

 #### Puzzle 1
 Assume the `count` is a global variable and `temp` is a local one.
-If below loop is the thread body of 100 threads, what is the smallest possible value of `count` after all threads have completed.

 ```
 for i in range(100):
     temp = count
     count = temp + 1
 ```
+**Question**: If below loop is the thread body of 100 threads, what is the smallest possible value of `count` after all threads have completed?

 #### Puzzle 2
 You and Bob operate a nuclear reactor that you monitor from remote stations.
 Most of the time, both of you are watching for